 Conclusion

 The evolution of ESM reflects a broader shift towards more connected, efficient, and intelligent service management practices.
 With trends like AI-driven automation, self-service portals, and predictive analytics, the future of ESM promises a landscape where services are more accessible, responsive, and tailored to the needs of users.
-Organizations that embrace these trends will not only enhance their service delivery but also position themselves at the forefront of digital transformation.
+Organisations that embrace these trends will not only enhance their service delivery but also position themselves at the forefront of digital transformation.